funcompbio/practical3/practical3.md

 The learning objectives for this practical are:

- * Setting up Git
+ * Setting up Git.
  * Setting up a Git repo in our local disk.
- * Update your local repository.
+ * Update your local Git repo.
+ * Undo changes in your local Git repo.
- * Upload your local repository to GitHub.
+ * Upload your local Git repo to GitHub.
- * Cloning a GitHub repo into a local repository.
+ * Cloning a GitHub repo into a local Git repo.
  * Push changes to GitHub.
  * Pull changes from GitHub.